Partner, International Arbitration, Singapore

 Investment arbitration and international law

-- an Asian State in proceedings seeking the annulment of an ICSID award arising out of a mining concession (approx. award value USD 6 billion)
+- an Asian State in proceedings seeking the annulment of an ICSID award arising out of a mining concession (approx. award value US$6 billion)

-- an international energy company in an investment arbitration against a European State in connection with regulatory measures targeting the client’s investment (approx. value USD 6 billion)
+- an international energy company in an investment arbitration against a European State in connection with regulatory measures targeting the client’s investment (approx. value US$6 billion)

-- an infrastructure investment fund on contractual and treaty claims arising from its investment in an international airport
+- an Asian infrastructure investment fund on contractual and treaty claims arising in connection with a concession in a major international airport

-- a State on maritime boundary delimitation, law of the sea and human rights issues
+- a State on interstate claims raising maritime boundary delimitation, law of the sea and human rights issues

 Rebecca has lectured on arbitration and international law matters, and regularly publishes and speaks on topical arbitration and ESG disputes issues.